upbound/docs/content/all-spaces/spaces/backup-and-restore.md

 ### Suspend a schedule

 Use `spec.suspend` field to suspend the schedule.
-No new Backups will be created, but running backups will be allowed to complete.
+It creates no new backups, but allows running backups to complete.

 ```yaml
 apiVersion: spaces.upbound.io/v1alpha1